sinitasaare/kadaele-shopkeeper2/ANDROID_BUILD.md

 ### Windows

 1. **Open Command Prompt or PowerShell**
-   - Navigate to the kadaele-pos folder
+   - Navigate to the kadaele-services-shopkeeper folder
    ```cmd
    cd path\to\kadaele-pos
    ```